ataquette/Website_Alex_CNRS/content/post/COVID-STUDY/index.md

 Whether you are currently menstruating, pregnant, breastfeeding, on contraceptives, HRT, or having menopause, no matter whether or not you've been infected with COVID, **you can help**!!!!

-If you are using a **menstrual cycle app** and are willing to share your data for research purposes only - you can also contact me directly - I am looking for digital health data collected before and during the pandemic.
+If you are using a **period tracker app** and are willing to share your data for research purposes only - you can also contact me directly - I am looking for digital health data collected before and during the pandemic.

-Thank you very much indeed!
+Thank you :)